 If Crespo had booked her tickets directly on the American Airlines site, the airline would have refunded her tickets directly.
 But when you use an intermediary like a travel agency, the agency gets your refund and then passes it along to you.
 Yes, there are benefits to having an intermediary.
 But when it comes to the speed of a refund, it’s always better to work directly with the airline.

 Travel insurance isn’t a solution to all of your problems, as some might suggest.
 But a “cancel for any reason” policy would have given Crespo 50 to 75 percent of her prepaid, nonrefundable expenses back.
 A travel agency waiver, on the other hand, might not be worth much.

 Fly the flexible skies

 Crespo had booked American Airlines’ “basic” economy class tickets, which are about as rigid as a reinforced flight deck door.
 She couldn’t make any changes to the ticket and had to pay extra for all checked luggage.
 In exchange, of course, she got a lower fare.
 But it might have made sense to spend a little more and upgrade to “main cabin” for added flexibility or flying on another airline, which offers a fully refundable fare option.

 If you’ve already booked a ticket and are in trouble, don’t worry.
+We receive a lot of complaints about American Airlines.
 I also publish the names, numbers and email addresses of the American Airlines executives and a how-to guide for resolving your consumer complaint.